-Test dates are generally biweekly on Fridays and Saturdays of each month.
-Specific dates are available from the office and posted on our website as well as the HiSET® Registration site.
+Specific dates are available from the office or you can access it HERE as well as the HiSET® Registration site.
 Seating for each test session is limited and pre-registration through the HiSET® website is required.
 To register for the HiSET® Test please go to www.hiset.ets.org.

 ASE HIGH SCHOOL DIPLOMA

 Learners wanting to finish their high school education have many options.
 Credits can be earned by completing needed coursework, challenging courses and successfully passing a subject matter test to show proficiency, taking career education classes or providing evidence of work experience.
 A minimum of 10 credits must be completed at Manteca Adult School to earn a diploma.